Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks

-the oracle tuning parameter, where $\DisP\in(0,\infty)$ is a constant that depends only on the distributions of the inputs and noises.
+\end{linenomath} the oracle tuning parameter, where $\DisP\in(0,\infty)$ is a constant that depends only on the distributions of the inputs and noise.
 It has been shown that $\tuningopt$ is indeed an optimal tuning parameter of~\eqref{ls} in some sense~\citep{taheri2021}.

 We then get the following result for a new sample pair $(\datain,\dataoutE)$ with the same distribution as $\datain_1,\dots,\datain_{\nbrsamples}$ and $\dataoutE_1,\dots,\dataoutE_{\nbrsamples}$.